3lvis/SimulatorCheck/README.md

 #endif
 ```

-Which works pretty nice, but I hate copy pasting the same code everywhere.
+Which works, but I hate copy pasting the same code everywhere, also `arch(i386)`?!
+That doesn't say anything, code should be self-explanatory and easy to understand.
 That's why I made a simple micro-library that helps with this.

 ## Usage